AddisMap/AddisMapME/README.md

 ## Map styles

-MAPS.ME uses its own binary format for map styles, `drules_proto.bin`, which is compiled from [MapCSS](https://wiki.openstreetmap.org/wiki/MapCSS) using modified Kothic library.
+AddisMapME uses its own binary format for map styles, `drules_proto.bin`, which is compiled from [MapCSS](https://wiki.openstreetmap.org/wiki/MapCSS) using modified Kothic library.
 Feature set in MWM files depends on a compiled style, so make sure to rebuild maps after releasing a style.

-For development, use MAPS.ME Designer app along with its generator tool: these allow for quick rebuilding of a style and symbols, and for producing a zoom-independent feature set in MWM files.
+For development, use AddisMapME Designer app along with its generator tool: these allow for quick rebuilding of a style and symbols, and for producing a zoom-independent feature set in MWM files.